- More than 331,000 people were diagnosed with cancer in 2011 in the UK, that's around 910 people every day.

 - Data Table: Cancer cases and deaths in the UK (September 2014)

-- Summary report: The most common cancers in the world in comparison to those diagnosed in the UK (May 2012) - update coming 2015
+- Summary report: UK vs. World: A Comparison of Cancer Cases and Deaths Worldwide and in the UK (May 2012) - update coming 2015

 The latest incidence statistics available for all cancers in the UK are 2011.